readthedocs/blog/build-customization.rst

 .. meta::
    :description lang=en:
-      We released user-defined commands (``build.commands`` config key) which allow users to overwrite the build process completely.
+      We released a new config key (``build.commands``) to specify user-defined commands which allows users to overwrite the build process completely.

 Overwrite the build process completely